NativeScript/docs-v7/docs/performance-optimizations/bundling-with-webpack.md

 In this way, the source code of [`application.android.ts`](https://github.com/NativeScript/nativescript-dev-webpack/blob/master/demo/AngularApp/app/application.android.ts) is bundled separately as `application.js` file which is loaded from the native `Application.java` class on launch.

-The `application.js` bundle file is independent of the `bundle.js` and `vendor.js` files and the reason for it is that they are not loaded so early in the application launch.
+The `application.js` bundle file is independent of the `bundle.js` and `vendor.js` files and the reason for this is that they are not loaded so early in the application launch.
 That's why the logic in `application.android.ts` is needed to be bundled separately in order to be loaded by the native `Application.java` as early as needed on launch.

 > Note: This approach won't work if `aplication.android.ts` requires external modules.

 ### Extend Android Activity

-If your project extends android activity, it should be added to the [`appComponents`](https://github.com/NativeScript/nativescript-dev-webpack/blob/master/demo/AngularApp/webpack.config.js#L19) array by an absolute path.
+If your project extends an Android activity, it should be added to the [`appComponents`](https://github.com/NativeScript/nativescript-dev-webpack/blob/master/demo/AngularApp/webpack.config.js#L19) array by an absolute path.

 ```
 const appComponents = [